kurtkanaskie/pingstatus-v1-x/README.md

 ```

 ## Overview
-This proxy is managed as a single source code repository that is self contained with the Apigee X proxy, config files for Apigee resources (e.g. resourcefiles, target servers), Open API Specification (OAS) and tests (static, unit, and integration).
+This proxy is managed as a single source code repository that is self contained for the Apigee X platform.
+It includes the proxy configuration and its associated resources files (e.g. properties, target servers) necessary for the API proxy design.
+It also includes an Open API Specification (OAS) and tests (static, unit, and integration).

 The key components enabling continuous integration are:
-* Jenkins or GCP Cloud Build - build engine
+* GCP Cloud Build or Jenkins - build engine
 * Maven - builder
+* apigeelint - for static proxy linting
 * npm, node - to run unit and integration tests
-* apigeelint - for static proxy linting
 * Apickli - cucumber extension for RESTful API testing
 * Cucumber - Behavior Driven Development
 * JMeter - Performance testing (commented out)

-Basically, everything that Jenkins does using Maven and other tools can be done locally, either directly with the tool (e.g. jslint, cucumberjs) or via Maven commands.
+Basically, everything the build engine does (Maven and other tools) can be done locally, either directly with the tool (e.g. jslint, cucumberjs) or via Maven commands.

+## Git structure
+There are three branches, dev, test and prod which align to SDLC phases.

+### dev branch
+The dev branch is the "main" branch and is used for deployment using Maven to the "test" Programmable Proxy environment in Apigee.

+### test branch
+The "test" branch is the next "higher" level branch and is used for deployment using Maven to the "test" Programmable Proxy environment in Apigee.

+### prod branch
+The "prod" branch is the next "higher" level branch and is used for deployment via Maven to the "prod" Programmable Proxy environment in Apigee.

+## Maven configuration

-Set your $HOME/.m2/settings.xml  (optional)
+Set your $HOME/.m2/settings.xml  (optional this sets private Maven variable values)

 Example:
 ```